wangyuchi369/InstructAvatar/README.md

 Recent advancements in talking avatar generation have achieved significant progress in realistic and accurate lip synchronization with audio.
 However, these methods often struggle to capture and convey fine-grained emotional expressions and facial motion, resulting in less vivid and less controllable avatars.

 In this work, we propose **InstructAvatar**, a novel text-guided framework for generating emotionally expressive 2D avatars.
-Our approach enables fine-grained control, enhanced interactivity, and greater generalizability for video-based avatars.
-By utilizing natural language instructions, users can control both the **emotion** and **facial motion** of avatars with greater precision and expressiveness.
+Our approach enables fine-grained control, enhanced interactivity, and greater generalizability for avatars.
+By utilizing natural language instructions, users can control both the talking emotion and facial motion of avatars with greater precision and expressiveness.